![]() | ![]() |

-This is an UNRIGGED product that can be difficult to fit for beginners, check the DEMO first, it comes with a resizer script to allow you to test if the different sizes can fit on your head or not before purchase!
+This is an UNRIGGED product that can be difficult to fit for beginners, check the DEMO first, the DEMO comes with a resizer script to allow you to test if the different sizes can fit on your head or not before purchase!

 The hood is actually made of two separate, overlapping hood shells: one for the “closed” mouth position and one for when the mouth is open.